Androgen deficiency

 Androgen deficiency is a medical condition characterized by insufficient androgenic activity in the body.
-Androgen deficiency most commonly affects women, in whose case the condition is called Female androgen insufficiency syndrome (FAIS), although it can happen in both sexes.
+Androgen deficiency most commonly affects women, in whose case the condition is called female androgen insufficiency syndrome (FAIS), although it can happen in both sexes.
 Androgenic activity is mediated by androgens (a class of steroid hormones with varying affinities for the androgen receptor), and is dependent on various factors including androgen receptor abundance, sensitivity and function.
-Androgen deficiency is associated with lack of energy and motivation, depression, lack of desire (libido), and in more severe cases changes in secondary sex characteristics.
+Androgen deficiency is associated with lack of energy and motivation, depression, low sexual desire, and in more severe cases changes in secondary sex characteristics.

 Signs and symptoms

 Symptoms of the condition in males consist of loss of libido, impotence, infertility, shrinkage of the testicles, penis, and prostate, diminished masculinization (e.g., decreased facial and body hair growth), low muscle mass, anxiety, depression, fatigue, vasomotor symptoms (hot flashes), insomnia, headaches, cardiomyopathy and osteoporosis.
 In addition, symptoms of hyperestrogenism, such as gynecomastia and feminization, may be concurrently present in males.

 In males, a type of myopathy can result from androgen deficiency known as testosterone deficiency myopathy or (hypogonadotropic) hypogonadism with myopathy.
 Signs and symptoms include elevated serum CK, symmetrical muscle wasting and muscle weakness (predominantly proximal), a burning sensation in the feet at night, waddling gait, and impaired fasting glucose.
 EMG showed low volitional contraction of short duration polyphasic units.
 Muscle biopsy showed evidence of myonecrosis and regeneration, some fibre splitting, chronic inflammatory cells (macrophages) infiltrating degenerating fibres, and an increase in adipose and fibrous tissue (fibrosis).
 A predominance of type I (slow-twitch/oxidative) muscle fibres, with some mixed atrophy of type II (fast-twitch/glycolytic) muscle fibres.
 Treatment is hormone replacement therapy of testosterone.

 In females, hypoandrogenism consist of loss of libido, decreased body hair growth, depression, fatigue, vaginal vasocongestion (which can result in cramps), vasomotor symptoms (e.g., hot flashes and palpitations), insomnia, headaches, osteoporosis and reduced muscle mass.
 As estrogens are synthesized from androgens, symptoms of hypoestrogenism may be present in both sexes in cases of severe androgen deficiency.